muggy8/improbable/have-and-havenot/dEUBB5Iq.md

 I wasn't sure what to do.

-The safest thing to do is to make sandals but Phanna isn't going out for a walk, it's the School of Mastery entrance exams.
+The safest thing to do is to make sandals but Phanna isn't going out for a walk, it's the School of Mastery's entrance exams.

 Sandles are definitely not fit for such an occasion.